Skip to main content

 with Tracer(output="codeflash.trace"):

-This is useful to only trace and optimize a part of your executable, not the entire script.
-Sometimes, if using the tracer as a module fails, then the Context Manager can also be used to trace the code sections.
+This is much faster than tracing the whole script.
+Sometimes, if tracing the whole script fails, then the Context Manager can also be used to trace the code sections.

 • disable: If set to True, the tracer will not trace the code.
 Default is False.